The Powerpuff Girls

 Parents Need to Know

 Parents need to know that this cute, highly stylized series thrills the senses with its strange characters, funny situations, and lots of lowbrow humor.
-The message throughout is that violence is fun -- even if it's sugar-coated with giggles and hearts and high-pitched baby voices.
-Some of the evil characters are scary to look at, with sharp teeth and claws as well.
-The series swings from innocence to extreme violence in no time flat, so be on guard when it's playing.
+It's a lot of fun but does focus on the girls' fighting powers -- even if they're sugar-coated with giggles and hearts and high-pitched baby voices.
+Some of the evil characters are scary to look at, with sharp teeth and claws.
+Tweens and teens will get more out of the show's goofy gags and tongue-in-cheek dialogue than will young kids, who might take the cartoonish violence at face value.

 What's the story?